marziq/tourista/README.md

    - Update: Enable users to modify bookings, such as changing dates or vehicle type.
    - Delete: Allow users to cancel bookings within the specified cancellation policy.
 6. **Tour Package Booking**:
+   - Create: Allow users to book a tour packages by selecting one of the packages available
+   - Read: Display a complete details about packages like the price per pax, duration and etc.
+   - Update: Allow users to modify the pax for the tour packages.
+   - Deleet: Allow users to cancel their booking.
 7. **Attraction Booking**:
    - Create: Enable users to book attractions by selecting desired locations,date and category       attractions.
    - Read:Display a comprehensive list of available attractions with descriptions, ratings,         operational hours, and ticket pricing.